serperu/secer/README.md

 There are two ways of running the tool, both considered in the command

-    ./secer -f FILE -li LINE -var VARIABLE [-oc OCCURRENCE] [-f FILE -li LINE -var VARIABLE [-oc OCCURRENCE]] [-funs INPUT_FUNCTIONS] -to TIMEOUT
+	./secer -pois "LIST_OF_POIS" [-funs "INPUT_FUNCTIONS"] -to TIMEOUT [-independent | -cfun "COMPARISON_FUN"]

-If we want to run the command to only generate a test suite, we need to provide the path of the target file (FILE), the point of interest {LINE,VARIABLE,OCCURRENCE (1 by default)}, a list of initial functions (INPUT FUNCTIONS) in the format [Fun/Arity], and a timeout (TIMEOUT).
-On the other hand, if we want to perform a comparison of two Erlang files, we also need to provide the path of the second file and the point of interest to be compared.
+If we want to run the command to only generate a test suite, we need to provide a list of POIs (LIST_OF_POIS) contained in double quotes, a list of initial functions (INPUT_FUNCTIONS) also between double quotes, and a timeout (TIMEOUT).
+On the other hand, if we want to perform a comparison of two Erlang files we just need to provide a list of related POIs from both programs.

 Example
 =======